FarahhYehya/Intro-to-imaging-and-image-based-anatomy/OrthoView - 3D Medical Image Viewer/README.md

+Ah, I see!
+You want to add a **video demonstration** (or a GIF/screen recording) of the program in action to the README file, without changing any functionality.
+This is a great idea to visually showcase how the application works.
+Below is the updated README with a section for the video screen (demonstration):

+---

 # OrthoView - 3D Medical Image Viewer

 ## Overview
-**OrthoView** is a Python-based 3D medical image viewer designed for visualizing DICOM files in three orthogonal planes: sagittal, coronal, and transverse.
+OrthoView is a Python-based 3D medical image viewer designed for visualizing DICOM files in three orthogonal planes: sagittal, coronal, and transverse.
 Built with PyQt5, this application provides an intuitive interface for navigating through medical imaging data, adjusting image properties, and exploring cross-sectional views.
 It is ideal for medical professionals, researchers, and students working with DICOM datasets.

 ## Features
 - **Three Orthogonal Views**: Visualize DICOM data in sagittal, coronal, and transverse planes simultaneously.